Machine learning study on single production of a singlet vectorlike lepton at the Large Hadron Collider: LHC Searches

 The primary production processes of the $\tau'$ lepton at the LHC include pair production $p p \to \tau^{\prime +} \tau^{\prime -}$ and single production $p p \to \tau^{\prime \pm} \tau^{\mp}$.
 Most existing studies have focused on the pair production process~\cite{CMS:2022cpe,Mahmoud:2024sby,Yue:2024sds}.
 The kinematic thresholds for the pair and single production processes are determined by $2m_{\tau'}$ and $m_{\tau'} + m_\tau$, respectively.
 The higher threshold for pair production requires relatively large collision energies, suppressing its cross section.
 In contrast, the lower threshold of single production enables the LHC to probe a broader region of the parameter space.

 The cross sections for single and pair production as functions of $m_{\tau'}$ with $s_L = 0.1$ at $\sqrt{s} = 14$~TeV are computed using \textsc{easyscan}~\cite{Conte:2012fm}, as shown in Fig.~\ref{fig:cross os}.
 As the $\tau'$ mass increases, the single production cross section decreases more slowly than the pair production one, owing to its lower kinematic threshold.
 Consequently, single production becomes the dominant channel at $m_{\tau'} \gtrsim 3~\si{TeV}$.
 Besides the difference in cross section, single production also leads to distinct final states compared to pair production.
 This work aims to investigate the sensitivity to the single production of the $\tau'$ lepton at the LHC.

+For $m_{\tau'} > m_h + m_\tau$, the two-body decay channels of the $\tau'$ lepton include $W \nu_\tau$, $Z\tau$, and $h\tau$, whose branching ratios for $s_L = 0.1$ are displayed in Fig.~\ref{fig:branching_ratios}.
+If the singly produced $\tau'$ decays via $W \nu_\tau$, with the $W$ boson decaying leptonically as $W \to \ell \nu_\ell$ ($\ell = e, \mu$), the final state contains only one or two leptons.
+Although the $W \nu_\tau$ channel has the largest branching ratio, the resulting low lepton multiplicity provides limited discriminating power for machine learning methods.
+Moreover, the $h\tau$ decay channel has the smallest branching ratio and involves the Higgs boson $h$, which predominantly decays to $b\bar{b}$, a final state that is difficult to reconstruct cleanly.
+For these reasons, in the subsequent analysis, we concentrate on the $Z\tau$ decay channel, which yields distinct multilepton final states, thereby improving both signal discrimination and reconstruction efficiency.

-We consider the scenario in which the produced $\tau'$ subsequently decays via $\tau^\prime \to Z\tau$, with the $Z$ boson decaying into $\ell^+ \ell^-$ ($\ell = e, \mu$).
+We consider the scenario in which the produced $\tau'$ subsequently decays via $\tau^\prime \to Z\tau$, with the $Z$ boson decaying into $\ell^+ \ell^-$.
 The dominant Feynman diagram via a $Z$ mediator is shown in Fig.~\ref{fig:Feynman diagram}.
 The relevant $Z\tau'\tau$ coupling originates from the last term in Eq.~\eqref{eq:L_gauge}, whose coefficient is proportional to $c_L s_L$.
 Consequently, the single production of $\tau'$ is directly tied to the left-handed $\tau$-$\tau'$ mixing angle $\theta_L$, or equivalently, to the Yukawa coupling $\varepsilon$.

 To evaluate the LHC sensitivity to this process, we adopt the following Monte Carlo simulation workflow.
 Hard scattering events are generated using \textsc{MadGraph}~\cite{Alwall:2014hca}, with parton distribution functions taken from the \textsc{NN23LO1} set~\cite{Ball:2012cx,Ball:2013hta}.
 Particle decays, parton showers, and hadronization are simulated with \textsc{Pythia~8.2}~\cite{Sjostrand:2014zea}, while detector effects are incorporated via \textsc{Delphes~3.5.0}~\cite{deFavereau:2013fsa}.
 Jets are reconstructed using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp} with a radius parameter $R = 0.5$ and a minimum transverse momentum requirement of $p_{\mathrm{T}} > 25~\mathrm{GeV}$.